emberjs/rfcs/text/0830-evolving-embers-major-version-process.md

     Updated:

-    > - Make a minor release about every six weeks and a major release about every sixty weeks, so teams that use Ember can plan their work
+    > - Make a minor release about every six weeks and a major release about every eighteen months, so teams that use Ember can plan their work

 - Wholly reframe this bullet point: